 You’ll get some of the best views of Loch Ness from Dores Beach.
 Located 20 mins south-east from Inverness on the east side of the Loch, this beach is something of a hidden gem (well maybe not in the summer months when visitors and locals alike flock here).
 There’s a free car park near the church in the village or you can park at the Dores Inn if you’re planning on eating or drinking there (highly recommend their fish & chips).
 You’ll find a lovely pebbly beach, the Nessie Hunter van, a small playpark, a lovely walk to Torr Point and of course, some exceptional views.
 You might even spot Nessie!
 It’s a popular spot for wild swimming, canoeing and paddling if that’s your bag.

-Day trips South-west and west of Inverness
+Day trips South-west, north-west and west of Inverness

 Next, we’ll cover the stunning area of Glen Affric which is located south-west of Inverness and can be reached via Drumnadrochit (home of the Loch Ness Centre) or via Beauly which is located to the west of Inverness.